 Alphabetize by Last Name

-While you might be inclined to group your escort cards by table assignment instead of name, this can actually make things a little harder.
-Provide your calligrapher with a list of names and tables sorted by last name so your cards come back in as close to alphabetical order as possible.
+While you might be inclined to group your escort cards by table assignment instead of names, this can actually make things a little harder.
+Provide your calligrapher with a list of names and tables sorted by the guest's last names so your cards come back in as close to alphabetical order as possible.
 This will make it much easier to arrange the cards on your wedding day!
 "I also advise having larger seating charts organized by last name, as well," says Schwartz.
 "If you have over 50 guests, it will be much easier for them to find their table if they can spot their name alphabetically instead of trying to read who is seated at each table."
 However, for a smaller group (where you'll have many fewer tables to deal with), putting together a seating chart sorted by table, with the list of names at each table in alphabetical order, can work great.

 Whether you're short on time or money, digital calligraphy (i.e. having the cards printed instead of hand-written) is a great alternative.
 "Check with your stationer to see if they offer this option, and if they can help you design something that coordinates with your invitation suite," Schwartz suggests.
 If you're hoping for something more involved, like letterpress or thermography instead of just flat printing, you may need to make this decision earlier on in the process so you can allow enough time for printing and cutting.